/təˈrɒntoʊ/ • Diversity Our Strength

 Source: Official national statistics historical database.

-Percentage output breakdown of Toronto's massive $79 Billion CAD economy.
+Percentage output breakdown of Toronto's massive $79 Billion economy.

 Source: City Treasury economic forecast index.